Shravasti - Eight Important Pilgrimage Site

 History

 According to Buddhist tradition, the city was called Savatthi since Sage Savatthi used to live there.
-Shravasti was one of the developed cities in ancient India and was the capital city of Kingdom of Kosala.
-It was said that the city of Shravasti was located on the bank of river Aciravati which is popularly known as Rapti River in the present and that was the reason the city was quite beautiful with diversity and vast amount of agriculture.
-During the lifetime of Lord Buddha, it is believed that around 180 million people used to reside in the city of Shravasti.
-King Pasenadi of Kingdom of Kosala was the disciple of Lord Buddha and was one of the chief patrons of Gautama Buddha.
-Other chief patrons of Shravasti were Visakha ,Suppavasa and Anathapindika.
+Shravasti was one of the developed cities in ancient India and was the capital city of the Kingdom of Kosala.
+It was said that the city of Shravasti was located on the bank of river Aciravati, which is popularly known as Rapti River in the present.
+The town was beautiful, with its diversity and vast agriculture.
+It is believed that around 180 million people used to reside in the city of Shravasti during the lifetime of Lord Buddha.
+King Pasenadi of the Kingdom of Kosala was Lord Buddha's disciple and one of Gautama Buddha's chief patrons.
+Other chief patrons of Shravasti were Visakha, Suppavasa, and Anathapindika.

 Popular attraction of Shravasti

 Shravasti is believed to possess a magical charm that enlivens tired tourists instantly.
-There are many attractions in Shravasti which possess quite a history on the life of Buddha and teachings of Buddha .
+Many attractions in Shravasti possess quite a history of the life of Buddha and the teachings of Buddha.

 They are:

-Jetavana Monastery is one of the most famous Buddhist monasteries of India.
+Jetavana Monastery is one of the most famous Buddhist monasteries in India.
 It is the second monastery that was donated in respect to Lord Buddha.

-This is the place where Lord Buddha is believed to emanated fire and water out of his body and the place where Twin Miracle took place.
+This is where Lord Buddha is believed to emanate fire and water out of his body and where the Twin Miracles took place.

-It is believed that Gautama Buddha meditated under this tree for a night and blessed all those devotees who meditate under this tree.
+It is believed that Gautama Buddha meditated under this tree for a night and blessed all those devotees who meditated under it.

 Share this page